 Lincoln Tech grads are frequently engaged in the fight against cybercrime.

 The Networking+ & Security+ Certification Preparation program, available at Lincoln Tech in Moorestown, NJ, helps students get ready to sit for industry certification exams that can pave the way to I.T. careers that keep our personal data safe from hackers.
-And Computer and Network Support Technician training, offered at schools in New Jersey, Pennsylvania, Massachusetts, and Georgia, include classes on cyber-security that set our graduates up for career success as well.
+And Computer and Network Support Technician training, offered at schools in New Jersey, Pennsylvania, Massachusetts, and Georgia, include classes like an introduction to data security that set our graduates up for career success as well.
 Training includes diagnosing, troubleshooting and maintaining the integrity of high-security networks, offering hands-on practice in security strategies and preventing breaches before they happen.

 This Computer Security Day, you can take steps to protect yourself online – or go a step further, and explore career training that can lead you to a job battling hackers from around the globe!